-The I-15 drive from Los Angeles to Las Vegas can be somewhat daunting considering it’s four solid hours of red rock, jagged mountain, cactus, and tumbleweed.
+The I-15 drive from Los Angeles to Las Vegas can be somewhat monotonous considering it’s four solid hours of red rock, jagged mountain, cactus, and tumbleweed.
 No doubt, it’s beautiful and fascinating, particularly if you’re seeing for the first time.
 But after a while, it all looks the same.

 Many people that drive the route do so for business purposes so they’re not overly concerned about being entertained, nor are they disappointed that the run of highway offers very few towns along the way.
-However, tourists making the trek might be looking for something to do.
-Luckily, there is if you’re prepared for a trip back in time to the Wild West.
+However, tourists making the trek might be looking for something to do, and if there is if you’re interested in returning to the Wild West.

 Approximately 3 miles from the town Barstow, travelers can see CALICO written in huge white letters on a mountain peak.
 Below sits Calico Ghost Town, the community that was established in 1881 during California’s largest silver strike.
-The town quickly populated as miners and their families flocked to the area’s 500 mines, which produced $20 million in silver ore during a 12-year run.
-However, when the value of silver eventually crashed, the people of Calico moved on, thereby leaving behind a ghost town.
+The town quickly populated as miners and their families flocked to the region’s 500 mines, which produced $20 million in silver ore during a 12-year run.
+However, when the value of silver eventually crashed, the people of Calico moved on and left behind a ghost town.

-A signpost within the town sheds some light on the wax and wane of the population, with the year 1881 boasting a mere 40 people and increasing to 1200 residents by 1887.
+A sign posted in the town features the wax and wane of the population with the year 1881 boasting a mere 40 people and increasing to 1200 residents by 1887.
 Three years later the decline was apparent with a count of 800 citizens, and by the early 1900’s the town was barren.

 Calico remained abandoned and deteriorating until the 1950’s when Walter Knott, the founder of California’s amusement park Knott’s Berry Farm, decided to restore all but 5 of the buildings.
 Eventually, the site became a State Historical Landmark, as part of the San Bernardino Parks System, and is open every day of the year with the exception of Christmas.

-Built right on the side of the mountain, the main street incline is as steep as the history, with buildings including the town hall, hotel, general store, fire hall, and saloon, complete with the kind of swinging half doors that are straight out of a western movie.
-The old jail is built into the mountain, though it’s doubtful it would contain anyone these days.
-And to add to the reality of the town, there are mining carts, a burned out wagon and the ruins of the town’s Chinese residents.
-It’s no wonder the site has inspired songs and stories and has been the backdrop to movies and music videos.
+Built on the side of the mountain, the main street incline is as steep as the history, with buildings including the town hall, hotel, general store, fire hall, and saloon, complete with swinging half doors that look like they’re straight out of a western movie.
+The old jail is built right into the mountainside, though it’s doubtful it would contain anyone these days.
+And to add to the authenticity of Calico, there are mining carts still on the tracks, a burned out wagon, and ruins that once belonged to the town’s Chinese residents.
+It’s no wonder this historic site has inspired songs and stories and has been used as the backdrop to movies and music videos.

-A climb to the top of the town offers spectacular views of Calico and the Mohave Desert, but signs and fencing prevent tourists from exploring outside the perimeters of the town, due to safety issues connected with the abandoned mines.
+A lookout area offers spectacular views of Calico and the desert, but signs and fencing prevent tourists from exploring outside the perimeters of the town due to safety issues connected with the abandoned mines.